 Manicurists and Pedicurists

 Manicurists and pedicurists clean, shape, polish, and decorate customers' fingernails and/or toenails.
-They may work independently, or at a nail salon or spa.
-Based on salary and tips, manicurists and pedicurists earn an average salary of $26,400.
+They may work independently or at a nail salon or spa.
+Based on salary and tips, manicurists and pedicurists earn an average income of $29,010.